anerip98/AQI-Race/README.md

 # AQI-Race

+This work was done for the Monitoring Cities (CE-GY 6053 + CUSP-GX 6005 2022 Spring) course at NYU.

 This repository contains a presentation and Google Earth Engine Code for Analysis of Relationship between Air Quality and Race in San Diego, San Francisco, and Los Angeles

 ## Data Preparation